appleple/hiraku/Readme.md

 # hiraku.js - jQuery Offcanvas Menu Plugin

-We made jQuery plugin called hiraku.js so that more people can use offcanvas menu functionality which is used in a CMS we make.
+We made jQuery plugin called hiraku.js so that more people can use Offcanvas-menu functionality which is used in a CMS we make.

 You can easily find source code or plugins for Offcanvas-menu via Google by searching with "offcanvas JavaScript", But We can't find any plugins which meet all features that hiraku.js has.
 That's Why we made it from the scratch.